|This Vegan Mexican Bowl with barely-cooked zucchini is perfect when it's really too hot to cook.|

 I used this wonderful Progressive International Vegetable Chopper to chop the Poblano into very small pieces, but you can definitely chop it by hand.
 (This pepper is fairly mild, but still be careful about washing your hands after you handle it and don't touch your eyes or face.)

 Using an inexpensive Julienne Cutter made it easy, although you can also use a Mandoline Slicer or grater to julienne the zucchini.
-(This photo only shows two julienned zucchini; you'll have to saute it in two batches if you're making the entire four servings.)
+(Edited to add: I later shared Three Ways to Make Noodles from Zucchini or Other Vegetables; that post might be helpful.)

 Then stir in a tablespoon of dressing and saute zucchini about 1 minute longer.
 To serve, divide the sauteed zucchini mixture among bowls and top with the black bean mixture.